Recipe - Peanut Butter Turmeric Energy Balls

 A simple and delicious breakfast, made in 5 minutes can help manage that oxidative stress.
 Oats, ginger and fresh and dried fruits are satisfying, nutrition and full of heart healthy and cancer fighting goodness.

 You can find the recipe in the blog.
 I love this with fresh seasonal berries.
-The Ginger Bites add small explosions of sweet warm ginger flavor.
-Try it with a splash of your favorite nut milk for a sub 400 calorie start to you post party day.
+The Ginger Bites add small explosions of sweet, warm ginger flavor.
+Try it with a splash of your favorite nut milk for a sub-400 calorie start to your post-party day.

-So why does this simple combinations of foods work so well?
+So why does this simple combination of foods work so well?